 The first issue for the simulation of water flowback is in starting with a perturbed initial state, in order to account for the presence of injected fluids in the reservoir.
-We chose to use the material balance approach described in a previous section, i.e to initiate the numerical model for flowback with a non-uniform initial water saturation field.
-The initial pressure field is uniform at P_i.
+We chose to use the material balance approach described in a previous section, i.e. to initiate the numerical model for flowback with a non-uniform initial water saturation field.
+The initial pressure field is uniform at P_i .

-As indicated in 10.B.4 two methods are available, the Static and the Dynamic methods.
+Two methods are available, the Static and the Dynamic methods, as will be illustrated in 10.B.4.